theuerc/Website/gitpod/docs/configure/projects/prebuilds.md

 ## .gitpod.yml

+Prebuilds are typically configured using an `init` [task](/docs/configure/workspaces/tasks) in your gitpod.yml.

 In the example below, the `init` task installs npm packages into the node_modules directory of the workspace.
 The `command` task runs 'npm start' on every workspace startup.

 ```yaml